IIT Bhilai: Student life

 Apart from the academics, the student life at IIT Bhilai various includes extra-curricular activities which are held by various student clubs.
-From hackathons to cultural events, all are managed by student bodies.
 In support of various social causes, the students also volunteer for different activities under the National Service Scheme.
 Regular drives of Swachh Bharat Mission are carried out within the campus as well as around it.
 The students are also involved in teaching drives which cover the neighboring schools in the villages.